GJprocode/WebsitesDeployed/README.md

 The app intends to use a affordable & reliable mapping services and tracking of driver/orders, selecting from four options based on predicted traffic.

 #### Haversine Formula (Distance/Time):
-Implementation of the Haversine formula is halfway implimneted for potentially more accurate distance and travel time calculations.
+Implementation of the Haversine formula is halfway implemented for potentially more accurate distance and travel time calculations.

 #### Wholesale Order Handling:
 Separate processing and management for wholesale orders are not yet complete.